Manchester United winger Pellistri tests positive for Covid-19 ahead of FA Cup clash with Watford | Goal.com

 A statement from Pellistri's agency posted on social media also confirmed the news: “He is doing the corresponding quarantine at home, without symptoms and complying with the physical care indicated by his club.
 We appreciate the messages received in the last hours.
 Soon he will be training again with his teammates.”

-The United whole squad and staff are being tested twice a week and the Premier League revealed their highest number of positive tests earlier this week.
+The whole United squad and staff are being tested twice a week and the Premier League revealed its highest number of positive tests earlier this week.

 United are confident Pellistri is the only player with the virus and the game against Watford is not in jeopardy despite his positive test.